nigelwhite/52ca/web/libraries/jquery.intl-tel-input/README.md

 **hiddenInput**
 Type: `String` Default: `""`
 Add a hidden input with the given name.
 Alternatively, if your input name contains square brackets (e.g. `name="phone_number[main]"`) then it will give the hidden input the same name, replacing the contents of the brackets with the given name (e.g. if you init the plugin with `hiddenInput: "full"`, then in this case the hidden input would have `name="phone_number[full]"`).
 On submit, it will automatically populate the hidden input with the full international number (using `getNumber`).
-This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the input to be inside a form element, as this feature works by listening for the submit event on the closest form element.
-Also note that since this uses `getNumber` internally, it expects a valid number, and so should only be used after validation._
+This is a quick way for people using non-Ajax forms to get the full international number, even when `nationalMode` is enabled.
+Avoid this option when using Ajax forms and instead just call `getNumber` to get the full international number to send in the request. _Note: requires the input to be inside a form element, as this feature works by listening for the submit event on the closest form element.
+Also note that since this uses `getNumber` internally, firstly it requires the `utilsScript` option, and secondly it expects a valid number and so should only be used after validation._

 **initialCountry**
 Type: `String` Default: `""`